skulpt/skulpt/source/introduction.rst

     print(math.sqrt(n))

+.. admonition:: Self Check

-..
-Test your understanding of what we have covered so far by trying the following
-.. exercise.
-Modify the code from activecode_8 so that the final list only contains
-.. a single copy of each letter.
+    Test your understanding of what we have covered so far by trying the following exercise.
+Modify the code from activecode_7 so that the final list only contains a single copy of each letter.

-.. .. activecode:: self_check_1
+    .. activecode:: self_check_1

-..     # the answer is:
+       # the answer is: ['c', 'a', 't', 'd', 'o', 'g', 'r', 'b', 'i']